Join us in celebration of the 10th anniversary of the CPA and 53 years of dedication to promote propane!

 Propane is a unique source within Canada’s energy portfolio.
 Propane’s utilization helps improve air quality, reduces GHG emissions and protects the environment.
 Innovation and technological advancements allow for the implementation of hybrid energy solutions combining propane with renewable resources to replace diesel and gasoline in remote communities.

 Advancements in the auto propane sector are pushing the boundaries of technology and what it means to be clean, with near zero-emissions engines powered by renewable propane, which can be used as a drop-in replacement to help meet growing demand for cleaner energy.
 Propane is even powering rockets to deliver small satellites into Earth’s orbit.

 Renewable Propane Arrives at U-Haul Autogas Locations in SoCal, California

 Do you know who these people are?

-Please email your answer to the photo contest to Tammy Hirsch, Sr. Director of Communications & Marketing at firstname.lastname@example.org.
+If you can identify any of the individuals in these photos, please email your answer to Tammy Hirsch, Sr. Director of Communications & Marketing at email@example.com.

 Social Media Wall

 Our advocates, educators and champions for our industry.